mr3un/Docker_Images_Cuda-Misc/README.md

 Docker may save you from those problem!
 The idea is that to create container with different cuda verision so you can switch between those enviorment whatever you need.
 Here i create a two docker images with cuda 12.1 and 11.8 with some ML necessary package (conda, notebook, torch, pandas, numpy, scipy) for your convenience.

-All you have to deploy these enviorment is to install nvidia-docekr (https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html) and then:
+All you have to deploy these enviorment is to install nvidia-docker (https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html) and then:

 docker pull 3uun/cuda_with_misc:12.1